Royal College of Emergency Medicine Menu Menu

 • Publications arising from the Fellowship

-• Involvement in collaborative research relationships
+• Involvement in collaborative relationships

 Evidence of the above will be sought through interim and final report monitoring.

-+ Trainee Emergency Research Network (TERN) Fellowship
++ Trainee Emergency Research Network (TERN) Fellowship 2024

-Trainee Emergency Research Network (TERN) Fellowship
+Trainee Emergency Research Network (TERN) Fellowship 2024

-Applications are invited from trainees or clinical fellows in Emergency Medicine at ST3 level or equivalent who wish to develop this exciting project, with academic support and mentorship from the previous TERN fellow, college professors and the RCEM research committee.
+Applications are invited from trainees or clinical fellows in Emergency Medicine at ≥ST3 level or equivalent who wish to develop this exciting project, with academic support and mentorship from the previous TERN fellow, college professors and the RCEM research committee.

 TERN aims to improve research opportunity for all trainees, advanced practitioners and fellows in emergency medicine by facilitating multicentre research projects selected and designed by trainees.
 Such networks have been hugely successful in the allied specialties of anaesthesia, neurosurgery and general surgery leading to increased research awareness, improved academic training, co-authored publications and changes to clinical practice 1-3.
 Network projects present a strong opportunity for both academic and non-academic trainees to engage with national research, thus maximising output and impact from non-clinical time.
 Although still a relatively new network, TERN has already delivered several trainee conceived and designed national portfolio-adopted projects across over a hundred UK sites; successfully collaborated with Australasian colleagues to deliver an international headache project; secured NIHR partner funding for a 2022 research study on a JLA priority topic; and has published a number of articles on our work.